 Mceown is perhaps the most awe-inspiring cast members of the Rust Valley Restorers series.
 I can’t reiterate enough what a juxtaposition it is to put the words ‘a teenage girl’ together with ‘grease monkey.’
-Teenage girls should be spending time on Snap Chat, Instagram, and in shopping malls.
+Teenage girls should be spending time on Snapchat, Instagram, and in shopping malls.
 I mean, that’s what millennials do, isn’t it?

 So, what the heck is Cassidy Mceown doing in a greasy garage?
 Well, Cassidy is a passionate car enthusiast who knows just what she wants.
 If she hones her skills, she could very easily be featured as the cast starring on her reality car show.
-Disclaimer alert, I’m the one who came up with the idea.
-So, Cassidy, if you ever need an agent, you know who to call, wink emoji included, and all.

 Technically speaking, Cassidy is an apprentice in the Rust Bros garage.
 She joined the hit reality show in the second episode of season 2.
-Mceown began working on cars since she was a little girl.
+Mceown began working on cars when she was a little girl.
 Mceown comes from a family made up of many gearheads.
 Moreover, those are her words and not mine.

-Another Juxtaposition, when it comes to Mceown, is that she has failed her drivers’ license test thrice, despite being a car enthusiast.
+Another Juxtaposition, when it comes to Mceown, is that she has failed her driver’s license test thrice, despite being a car enthusiast.
 The more the reason we’re in love with watching her personality on the show.

 4. Connor Charman-Hall.